tidalmigrations/db-scripts/README.md

 Connect as Tidal user
 `sqlcmd -S "<public-ipv4-dns>,1433" -U Tidal -P "Dev1234"`

+#### Oracle 19c-19.3

+Additional steps are required to spin up the oracle database.
+These instructions assume you're using the `oracle-databases` terraform script from the `infrastructure-deployments` repo to create the instance.

+After deploying the above instance, it will take around 45 minutes for the user data script to complete and the container to be initialized.
+Run `docker ps` to check the health of the container.
+Wait until it reads `healthy` before attempting to connect.
+It will read `unhealthy` before `healthy` because of how long it takes oracle to start.

+After confirming that the container is healthy, we need to connect to the database and fill it with data.

+`sudo docker exec -it --user=oracle <container-name> bash`

+Connect to the default PDB.

+`sqlplus SYS/Dev12345@ORCLPDB1 AS SYSDBA`

+Run this script in the SQL terminal.
+It creates tables, adds data and creates the tidal user.

+`@/opt/oracle/scripts/create_database.sql`

+Check that the tidal user exists by logging out (`exit`) and back in as this user.

+`sqlplus tidal/Dev12345@ORCLPDB1`

+You should now have a running oracle database to test against.

 ### Troubleshooting
 If you are running the scrips inside an ec2 instance, make sure you configure its security group and inbound rules to allow for port connectivity.